Unwitting Instigator of Doom

 - In an early Pokémon episode, Ash is right on the verge of capturing a Weedle, when he is rudely interrupted by a samurai, who challenges him to a Pokémon match.
 During said match, which is a Mirror Match between their two Metapod taking Harden commands, the Weedle manages to escape back into its tree and alert the Beedrill, who capture Ash's Metapod.
 In one of the series' earliest Broken Aesops, Ash is forced to learn a lesson about not making excuses about not finishing what he started, even though it was the fault of the samurai, who berates him for all of this, that Ash wasn't able to finish in the first place, all because he didn't have the courtesy to wait until Ash was done.
 Even after all is said and done, and Ash rescues Metapod, he's still short one Weedle, which would eventually evolve into a Beedrill.

 - Hitomi Shizuki of Puella Magi Madoka Magica.
 There's this friend of hers, Sayaka, who likes Kyousuke, who lost the use of his arm in an accident.
-Hitomi also loves Kyousuke and decides to confess to him, but not before offering Sayaka the first shot.
-Sayaka doesn't act on the offer, her depression only worsens when she sees Hitomi confess to Kyousuke, and because of the nature of her Deal with the Devil she becomes what she fights.
+Hitomi also loves Kyousuke and decides to confess to him, but not before offering Sayaka the first shot since she believes it's the fair thing to do and has NO idea that Sayaka REALLY can't confess.
+Sayaka doesn't act on Hitomi's offer, her depression only worsens when she sees Hitomi confess to Kyousuke, and because of the nature of her Deal with the Devil she becomes what she fights.
 Kyouko self-destructs to Mercy Kill Sayaka.
-In short: Because of one confession, two girls died.
+In short: Because of one mis-timed confession, two girls died.

 - Kyouko is also to blame.
 Had she not challenged Sayaka to fight, the already emotionally-unstable Madoka wouldn't had flipped her shit and tossed the Soul Gem to stop the eventual fight.